MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/issues-with-presence-in-outlook.md

 - The presence indicator is not visible.
 - The displayed presence is incorrect.
-- The presence status is **Status Unknown**.
+- The presence status is **Status unknown**.

   > [!NOTE]
-  > Outlook currently shows **Status Unknown** for federated (external) Teams contacts.
+  > Outlook currently shows **Status unknown** for federated (external) Teams contacts.

 ## Resolution

-To fix these issues, download and run the [Microsoft Support and Recovery Assistant (SARA)](https://support.microsoft.com/office/about-the-microsoft-support-and-recovery-assistant-e90bb691-c2a7-4697-a94f-88836856c72f) for automated troubleshooting steps and fixes.
+To fix these issues, download and run the [Microsoft Support and Recovery Assistant](https://support.microsoft.com/office/about-the-microsoft-support-and-recovery-assistant-e90bb691-c2a7-4697-a94f-88836856c72f) for automated troubleshooting steps and fixes.

 Or, follow these manual steps:

-1. Make sure that the Teams app on your computer is configured to display the presence status. for more information, see  [User presence in Teams](https://docs.microsoft.com/microsoftteams/presence-admins).
+1. Make sure that the Teams app on your computer is configured to display the presence status.
+For more information, see  [User presence in Teams](https://docs.microsoft.com/microsoftteams/presence-admins).

    > [!NOTE]
-   > The presence feature in Outlook requires Microsoft Teams to be installed and configured to display presence status.
+   > The presence feature in Outlook requires Microsoft Teams to be installed and configured to display the presence status.

 2. For the contact whose presence you can’t see, verify that their email address and Teams sign-in address are the same.
 If they are not, the contact should correct the addresses as necessary, sign out of Teams, and then sign back in.